jackdally/lre_manager/scripts/README.md

 4. Some scripts may require specific environment variables to be set
 5. Use the `--help` option to see available options for each script
 6. For destructive operations, scripts will ask for confirmation unless `--force` is used
+7. **Backend TypeScript changes:** After editing backend TypeScript files, always run `npm run build` in the backend directory and restart the backend container to apply your changes.

 ## Adding New Scripts